Treating and Managing Cystic Fibrosis

 Mucus Thinning Medication

 A nebulizer or inhaler is often used before performing ACT.
-Commonly used medications are albuterol that relaxes the airway and helps clear and thin mucus so you can cough it up more easily.
+Commonly used medications to help loosen and make it easier to cough up mucus are bronchodilators such as albuterol and inhaled sodium chloride.
+These medicines help relax the airway and clear and thin mucus so you can cough it up more easily.

+People living with CF need to take certain enzymes and nutritional supplements.
 Pancreatic enzyme replacement therapies help the body absorb food and necessary nutrients.
 Enzymes have to be given before every meal or snack.
-People with CF also have to take certain vitamins that are absorbed with fat.
-Additional salt needs to be provided in formula or food.
+Additional salt often needs to be provided in formula or food.
+Your healthcare provider will help you determine what supplements are needed and how much to take.

 Antibiotics and Anti-inflammatories

-Antibiotics are frequently needed to treat bacteria that grow in the mucus.
+Antibiotics are frequently needed to treat bacteria that grow in the mucus of the lungs.
 These can be given in one of three ways:

-• Orally or by mouth – this is the easiest and cheapest route.
+• Orally or by mouth – this is the easiest and fastest route.

-• By inhalation – this is more expensive but very effective.
+• By inhalation – this is more time consuming but very effective.

 • Intravenously (IV) – this is usually reserved for those who are sicker.

-Anti-inflammatory medications have also been found to be helpful in CF. Two medications are currently in use, azithromycin (an antibiotic that’s used as an anti-inflammatory agent in CF), and ibuprofen.
+Anti-inflammatory medications have also been found to be helpful in CF. Two medications are currently in use, azithromycin (an antibiotic that’s used as an anti-inflammatory agent in CF), and ibuprofen (generally only used in pediatric patients).

 Managing Cystic Fibrosis